Every True Horror Buff Should Watch These 11 Foreign Horror Films | The Mary Sue

 Country: Japan

 Alternatively known by its Japanese title, Hausu, this film is without a doubt one of the most fun, experimental horror movies you’ll ever watch.
-It’s very weird, obscure, and yet, utterly captivating.
-The visuals are nothing you’ve ever seen before.
-And it’s also quite funny intentionally.
+It’s very weird and obscure, yet utterly captivating.
+The visuals are like nothing you’ve ever seen before.
+And it’s also quite funny (intentionally).

-The film follows Gorgeous (Kimiko Ikegami), and her weird friends, who take a trip to Gorgeous’ aunt’s house.
-Though they have no clue supernatural occurrences are afoot in the house—which wants to devour the crew (yes, I said devour).
+The film follows Gorgeous (Kimiko Ikegami) and her weird friends as they take a trip to Gorgeous’ aunt’s house—though they have no clue supernatural occurrences are afoot which want to devour the crew (yes, I said devour).
 It’s as bizarre as I just described and I love it.

 Suspiria (1977)